-The composition of the INTERSECT consortium is dictated by the project needs in terms of:
+The INTERSECT consortium is defined by the project needs in terms of:

 - material and industry-driven device modelling

 - design of advanced solutions for emerging electronics